xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 It will be mandatory to upgrade the fabric cards and the fan trays in the chassis before any 400GE line card insertion.
 We differentiate the new fan trays and fabric cards by the number "2" at the end of the product IDs:
-- NC55-5508-FC2 / NC55-5516-FC2
+- NC55-5504-FC2 / NC55-5508-FC2 / NC55-5516-FC2
-- NC55-5508-FAN2 / NC55-5516-FAN2
+- NC55-5504-FAN2 / NC55-5508-FAN2 / NC55-5516-FAN2

-These PIDs are available today for 8-slot and 16-slot chassis, but not for 4-slot chassis.
-It will come in the roadmap (contact your favorite Cisco representative if you have urgent needs).

 A few notes on these parts:
-- they are supported since version IOS XR 6.6.25 but you will need a newer release for the 400GE line cards.
+- 8-slot and 16-slot are supported since version IOS XR 6.6.25 but you will need a newer release for the 400GE line cards.
 With 6.6.25, you can still insert them and benefit from the lower power consumption with cards based on Jericho and Jericho+
+- 4-slot support has been introduced in IOS XR 7.2.2 and 7.3.1
 - we don't support in-service migration.
 You'll have to shut down the chassis and replace them.
 - we can't mix different generations
 	- v2 Fabric Cards can only operate with other v2 Fabric Cards